 A migraine is not just a headache.
 It is a combination of severely incapacitating neurological symptoms.

-Dr. Kevin Rose is a board-certified plastic surgeon who is committed to helping patients suffering with severe, frequent migraines.
-He serves patients throughout the state of Utah, and the local communities of Salt Lake City and Provo with cutting-edge surgical and non-surgical migraine treatments.
+Dr. Kevin Rose and his team of highly trained estheticians are committed to helping patients suffering with severe, frequent migraines.
+We serve patients throughout the state of Utah, and the local communities of Salt Lake City and Provo with cutting-edge surgical and non-surgical migraine treatments.

 For many migraine sufferers, migraines are a chronic condition that significantly diminishes quality of life.
 More than 4 million adults have at least 15 migraines per month.
 Typical symptoms are: